ln-markets/docs.lnmarkets.com/src/faq/app.md

 There are three methods for authentication:
 - Log in with LNURL: instant login with any wallet which supports [lnurl-auth](https://github.com/fiatjaf/awesome-lnurl#wallets) like [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/), etc. This is a seamless and efficient way to log in and trade on LN Markets: your wallet can sign a message with its Private Key.
 Hence, identification can be done just with your wallet’s Public Key and no other information is needed.

 - Log in with WebLN: [WebLN](https://webln.dev/#/) is a way of interacting with a user's Lightning node via the browser.
-[Joule](https://lightningjoule.com/) is for example a WebLN-enabled browser extension that uses your own node.

 - Log in with Credentials: you can create an account directly, entering your login and password.